-First released in 2003, the game featured a simple enough, arcade plot: You've been kidnapped by aliens, and fight your way out.
+First released in 2003 for PC and Xbox, the game featured a simple enough, arcade plot: You've been kidnapped by aliens, and fight your way out.
 By the way, you're a disembodied brain in a tank who is implied to be the brain of a soldier.

 - Competitive Balance: Theoretically it was designed to be this with the three classes of tanks.
 In practice, it was all high-speed, fast-shooting light tanks all the time in multiplayer.
 Players who tried to compete with the medium and heavy tanks would get utterly destroyed by the light tanks driving circles around them, and the use of the other two classes quickly became an indicator of noobishness.

 - Excuse Plot: You get kidnapped by aliens and subsequently make explosions happen.
 Repeat until you run out of tanks.

 - Tank Goodness: The other half of the game's title.
 You can have the typical Light/Medium/Heavy tank choices as per a normal tank game, and you can unlock the UFO which is lighter than the regular light tank.

 - Game Mod: At one point, entire sites were devoted just to skins for the game, but now the majority of such skins are hosted off of Planet ThinkTanks